 With a USDA loan, you might not have to pay thousands in closing costs upfront.
 The program allows you to borrow up to 100% of the home’s appraised value.
 If the purchase price is less than the appraised value, you may be able to roll your closing costs — including the upfront guarantee fee — into the mortgage and repay them over time.

-Instead of private mortgage insurance, USDA loans require guarantee fees.
+Instead of PMI, USDA loans require guarantee fees.
 There’s an upfront guarantee fee paid at closing, and an annual guarantee fee paid monthly.
 For the fiscal year beginning Oct.
 1, 2021, the upfront guarantee fee is 1% of the loan amount, and the annual fee is 0.35%.
 The USDA charges the guarantee fees to the lender, which can pass the costs on to the borrower.

 Have you decided that a USDA loan is right for you?
 Here’s how to apply.